pintergreg/software-engineering/lectures/01_sdlc.md

 :::::::::::: {.columns}
 ::::::::: {.column width="50%"}
 - continuous collaboration and fast response to change, while the iterative model takes a more gradual approach, building up the final product over multiple iterations
-- scrum is an agile methodology
+- SCRUM is an agile methodology

 :::::::::
 ::::::::: {.column width="50%"}